akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 @@@note

-There is a risk that something fails after publishing, but before committing, so `committingSink` has "at-least-once" delivery semantics.
+There is a risk that something fails after publishing, but before committing, so `sinkWithCommitting` has "at-least-once" delivery semantics.

 To get delivery guarantees, please read about @ref[transactions](transactions.md).